 - Drinking fluids.
-This helps prevent the dehydration that results from a prolonged fever and diarrhea.
-If you're severely dehydrated, you may need to receive fluids through a vein (intravenously).
+This helps prevent the dehydration caused by a long fever and diarrhea.
+If you're very dehydrated, you may need to receive fluids through a vein.

-Call your doctor if you've recently returned from travel abroad and develop mild symptoms similar to those that occur with typhoid fever.
+Call your health care provider if you have symptoms of typhoid fever.
+This is especially important if you or a close companion recently traveled to a place that has a high risk of typhoid fever.
 If your symptoms are severe, go to an emergency room or call 911 or your local emergency number.

 Information to gather in advance

 - Pre-appointment restrictions.
 At the time you make your appointment, ask if there are restrictions you need to follow in the time leading up to your visit.
-Your doctor will not be able to confirm typhoid fever without a blood test, and may recommend taking steps to reduce the risk of passing a possible contagious illness to others.
+Your health care provider will not be able to confirm typhoid fever without a blood test.
+The provider may suggest actions you can take to lower the risk that you'll spread the bacteria to someone else.

 - Symptom history.
 Write down any symptoms you're experiencing and for how long.

 - Recent exposure to possible sources of infection.
 Be prepared to describe international trips in detail, including the countries you visited and the dates you traveled.